GrassRootsCrypto/GrassRootsCrypto.github.io/_posts/2024-08-16-thorchain-cosmos.md

 THORChain is a Cosmos-based blockchain designed for cross-chain liquidity and decentralized finance (DeFi) applications.
 It is primarily known for enabling the swapping of native assets across different blockchains without the need for wrapped tokens or centralized exchanges.
 THORChain's native asset, RUNE, plays a crucial role in liquidity provision, security, and the overall functionality of the network.

-## Kujira Integration

-### Kujira's Features

-Kujira brings a suite of DeFi protocols that will be integrated into THORChain's Ecosystem:

-- **FIN**: The first on-chain order book for Cosmos, allowing decentralized trading with a 100% on-chain order book.
-- **Orca**: A liquidation platform that allows users to participate in liquidations, providing more decentralized opportunities for trading.
-- **Ghost**: A money market with significant TVL (Total Value Locked) that will take over THORChain's Lending feature, offering a more robust platform for borrowing and lending.
-- **Pilot**: A launchpad that will benefit from THORChain's larger liquidity pool, enabling more capital to participate in new project launches.

-### Benefits of the Integration

-- **Increased Liquidity**: Kujira's platforms will gain access to THORChain's deep liquidity pools, solving their current liquidity challenges.
-- **Native Assets**: Kujira will benefit from THORChain's native asset support, moving away from reliance on wrapped assets.
-- **User Acquisition**: THORChain's larger user base and decentralized liquidity will help Kujira overcome its challenges with user acquisition and volume generation.

 ## COSMWASM and Its Role

-COSMWASM is a smart contract platform built for the Cosmos Ecosystem, enabling Rust-based smart contracts within THORChain.
+COSMWASM is a smart contract platform built for the Cosmos ecosystem, enabling Rust-based smart contracts within THORChain.
 It allows for the development of decentralized applications (dApps) and DeFi protocols on THORChain's layer 2 (L2).

 ### Benefits of COSMWASM